When AI Gives You Too Much of a Good Thing

 AI compounds that tendency beautifully, it rewards endless exploration.It makes it easy to feel like you’ve done something when really, you’ve only thought about it.

-That’s the quiet trap of productive procrastination: staying in motion so you don’t have to face the moment of doing.
+That’s the quiet trap: staying in motion so you don’t have to face the moment of doing.

 Where Your Attention Leaks Away

-Every suggestion, summary, and “you might also like” keeps you nibbling, delightfully distracting your focus.
+Every suggestion, summary, and “you might also like” keeps you nibbling, gently pulling our focus.

 Both reward your attention; the question is: what actually deserves it?